 International residence at Klaipėda Culture Communication Centre (Lithuania)

 KCCC International Residency has been operating since 2006.
 All over the last decade, it has been, and remains, a significant part of the emerging Klaipėda Contemporary Art Culture Platform.
 During the period, about 100 artists, scientists, designers, and lecturers from different EU countries, USA, Russia, and Canada have taken part in the programmes of residency and created and worked together with target groups of cultural consumers (designers, young artists, students, and visitors to the KCCC exhibitions).
-The authors of the Residency collaborate with creative organizations of Klaipėda and divisions of Lithuanian public organizations (Klaipėda Faculty of Vilnius Academy of Arts and Klaipėda University).
+The authors of the Residency collaborate with creative organizations of Klaipėda and departments of Lithuanian public organizations (Klaipėda Faculty of Vilnius Academy of Arts and Klaipėda University).
 In 2017, Klaipėda became the Lithuanian Capital of Culture; in the process of preparing for that project and for participation in the competition for the title of the European Capital of Culture 2022, the guidelines for the cultural strategy of the city until 2030 were drafted.
 A significant contribution to their formulation has been made by the analysis of the KCCC International Residency projects implemented so far and the feasibility of their actual integration into the artistic life of the city in cooperation with wider audiences.
-Given all that, the Residency Programme 2017 is aimed at research devoted to preparation for the planned international art projects in Klaipėda in the period of 2018-2022, the creation of works of art in public spaces, and cycles of educational events for community groups.
+Given all that, the Residency Programme 2019 was aimed at research devoted to preparation for the planned society collaborative art projects in Klaipėda, the creation of works of art in public spaces, and cycles of educational events for community groups.